 14. Chili with cinnamon rolls

-Based on previous articles in which I've mentioned this combination, the state seems split 50/50 on whether this is a thing.
-I can assure you that this was a popular combination on a lot of school lunch menus in the past, and Runza restaurants serve it every winter.
+Based on previous articles in which we've mentioned this combination, the state seems split 50/50 on whether this is a thing.
+We can assure you that this was a popular combination on a lot of Nebraska school lunch menus in the past, and Runza restaurants serve it every winter.
+You'll even see this combo on the menu at plenty of small-town restaurants.

 Whether you love these foods or not, you’ve got to agree that these are some true Nebraska classics.
 What other dishes did you grow up loving?
 Tell us about them in the comments!